Eleonora Meli Messineo

 Between 2010 and 2011, she held the position of Judicial Officer with the United Nations Stabilization Mission in Haiti (MINUSTAH) accompanying the country in its reconstruction efforts following the 2010 earthquake.

-Dr. Meli Messineo was the Special Assistant to the Special Representative of the Secretary General on Security Sector Reforms, Rule of Law, Human Rights and Gender issues in Chad and the Central African Republic (2008 – 2010).
+Dr. Meli Messineo was the Special Assistant to the Special Representative of the Secretary General on Security Sector Reforms, Rule of Law, and Human Rights in Chad and the Central African Republic (2008 – 2010).

-She holds a Law Degree from the University of Milan, a Master’s Degree in “Human Rights and Conflict Management” from the Scuola Superiore Sant’Anna in Pisa, and a PhD in International Relations from the Graduate Institute of International and Development Studies of Geneva.
+She holds a Law Degree from the University of Milan, a first Master’s Degree in Public Affairs from the Scuola Superiore Sant’Anna in Pisa, a second Master's Degree in International Law and a Ph.D. in International Relations from the Graduate Institute of International and Development Studies of Geneva.
 Her thesis focused on Defendants’ Rights and Victims’ Interests in International Criminal Proceedings.